 The Phase 1 results were first announced in December 2018, showing that the treatment was safe and well-tolerated, with some beneficial effect observed.
 You can read more about the results in our blog article.

-Phase 2 is now being planned to explore whether the drug is beneficial to people with MND, in a larger cohort of people.
+Phase 2/3 has begun recruiting in Australia in September 2019 to explore whether the drug is beneficial to people with MND, in a larger cohort of people.

 Edaravone was originally developed by Mitsubishi Tanabe Pharma Corporation to treat acute ischemic stroke, however it was then tested in people with MND.
 One theory about why motor neurones die in MND is that they are affected by oxidative stress.
 Edaravone acts as a ‘free radical scavenger’ helping to reduce the effects of oxidative stress (as explained in a post on our research blog).